nvi-inc/fs-vgos/fs-vgos.md

 Results should show vdif, reasonable record start time, about equal seconds and GBs of data (typically 30+), and 8 Gbps data rate.
 Be aware `scan_checks` *occasionally* fails and the data is okay.
-> *AB:* An occasional 'failure' in scan check typically will not have the
->data rate at the end, have zeroes for many fields, or very small
->nonsensical numbers.
-This is not an indication of anything other than
->the flakiness of the scan_check program itself.
-Many 'failures' in a row,
->however, should be worrisome to an operator.
+An occasional 'failure' in scan check typically will not have the data rate at the end, have zeroes for many fields, or very small nonsensical numbers.
+This is not an indication of anything other than the flakiness of the scan_check program itself.
+Many 'failures' in a row, however, should be worrisome to an operator.

 Position and size window for convenient viewing, new output will follow any changed size.
 You can stop this with `<Control>-C`

-> **EH:** The placement and size of the window can be controlled by
+NOTE: The placement and size of the window can be controlled by the `.Xresources` file.
-> .Xresources.

 Check RDBE Monitor
 ------------------